 - Credit Score Benchmarking

 - Estate Planning

 - Savings Goals (New House, New Car, Travel, etc.)

 - Emergency Fund Analysis

-Within 24 hours of this meeting, you’ll have a Newlywed Money Roadmap to guide your decision-making as a family around money, show where to direct your cash flow each month, and detail the steps to take between now and our next meeting.
+Within 24 hours of this meeting, you’ll have your financial plan to guide your decision-making as a family around money, show where to direct your cash flow each month, and detail the steps to take between now and our next meeting.

 This document is usually one page.
 While it takes a lot of analysis to create my recommendations, it’s important to me that this roadmap is easy to understand and something you can take action on.
 More detail can always be provided on one request, but my goal is to make your life easier!

-After you get the Roadmap, we’ll have review and Update Meetings three to four times a year to make updates to your plan as your life changes, identify and implement new financial strategies to make your money work for you, and make sure you’re still on track to meet your goals.
+After you get the plan, we’ll have review and update meetings three to four times a year to make updates to your plan as your life changes, identify and implement new financial strategies to make your money work for you, and make sure you’re still on track to meet your goals.

 What’s it Cost?

 Cost for the initial plan and annual service/accountability is calculated based on the complexity of your needs.
-Development of the Money Roadmap ranges from $750 - $1,000, with ongoing support ranging from $150-$200 per month.
+Development of the financial plan ranges from $750 - $1,000, with ongoing support ranging from $150-$200 per month.